UPPMAX/UPPMAX-documentation/CONTRIBUTING.md

 - improves the experience of UPPMAX users trying to use our resources
 - follow all standards set by the continuous integration tools (e.g. use 4 spaces for indentation)

+As an UPPMAX contributor, one can contribute by:

+1. Clone this repository
+1. Add a branch
+1. Work on your branch
+1. When done, create a Pull Request from your branch to `main`
+1. If the change is accepted after review it will be merged into the main branch
+1. Your branch will be deleted after merging

-One can contribute by:
+As an external contributor, one can contribute by:

 1. Fork this repository
-1. Change your Fork of this repository
+1. Modify your Fork
 1. When done, creating a Pull Request from your Fork to this repository, merging to the `main` branch is fine :-)
 1. If the change is accepted after review it will be merged into the main branch